 Diving in Iceland in winter!
-And, no, we are not crazy to add this our Iceland bucket list.
+And, no, we are not crazy to add this to our Iceland bucket list.
 The clear waters of the Silfra fissure are known to be one of the best dive sites in the world.
 Nestled between two continents in Þingvellir National Park, the water temperatures stay about 2°C (35°F) through the year, with no difference come summer or winter.
-Bundled in a dry suit, snorkeling or diving the Sulfa fissure is once-in-a-lifetime experience with 400-feet (120-meter) visibility.
+Bundled in a dry suit, snorkeling, or diving the Sulfa fissure is a once-in-a-lifetime experience with 400-feet (120-meter) visibility.

 Iceland Skiing and Snowboarding

 Alternatives to downhill resort skiing include backcountry and cross-country skiing.
-Creating our tracks in an untouched scenery: priceless!
+Creating our tracks in untouched scenery: priceless!

 Winter Hiking & Snowshoeing

 We got into snowshoeing years back as an extension of our hiking season into the winter months in the Sierra Nevada, California.
 And what a great way to explore a trail at our own pace!
-While snowshoeing requires a slower pace that hiking, day hiking around Ísafjörður, Hornstrandir Nature Reserve in the West Fjords, or Landmannalaugar Nature Reserve, would be such an excellent opportunity!
+While snowshoeing requires a slower pace than hiking, day hiking around Ísafjörður, Hornstrandir Nature Reserve in the West Fjords, or Landmannalaugar Nature Reserve, would be such an excellent opportunity!
 Another “hot” hike would be the Krafla Fires by Mývatn in North Iceland.
-Let’s be mindful that the trails indicators might disappear under the snow, watch for the lava and potential hazards on the trails!
+Let’s be mindful that the trail indicators might disappear under the snow, watch for the lava and potential hazards on the trails!

-Longer multi-day treks are also available, among which the most popular are the 2-day Fimmvörðuháls Trek, the 3-day Landmannalaugar trek, and the 5-day trek along the Strútur trail through Iceland’s Highlands.
+Longer multi-day treks are also available, among which the most popular is the 2-day Fimmvörðuháls Trek, the 3-day Landmannalaugar trek, and the 5-day trek along the Strútur trail through Iceland’s Highlands.
 The 4 to 6-day Laugavegur Trail is considered by many to be one of the greatest hikes thanks to the trail crossing mountains, pools, ice fields, black-ash desert, and leading to the Eyjafjallajökull volcano.
 However, with the challenging winter conditions, these longer treks should be reserved for the summer months.

 Riding Icelandic Horses